EpicEricEE/typst-plugins/src/unit.typ

 //   - name: Base name.
 //   - space: Whether a space is needed before the atom.
 //   - exponent: Exponent of the atom.
-// - unit-space: Space between atoms.
+// - unit-sep: The separator between atoms.
 // - per: How to format fractions.
 #let format-atoms(
   atoms,
-  unit-space: "thin",
+  unit-sep: "thin",
   per: "reciprocal"
 ) = {
   // Format a single atom.